Tuesday, 12 August 2014

 Stories From The Gladstone Gaol - Part 3

-Mr Rob Williams was quoted in the local regional newspaper “The Flinders News” as saying
+Mr Rob Williams was quoted in the regional newspaper The Flinders News as saying:

-“It was a very sad, depressing and unnecessary day when the prison closed, It was a ridiculous decision, one that was totally political.
+"It was a very sad, depressing and unnecessary day when the prison closed.
+It was a ridiculous decision, one that was totally political.

-Now, the whole criminal justice is soft.
+Now, the whole criminal justice system is soft.
 There is too much emphasis today on the comfort of the offender than there is on the welfare and safety of the victim.

 References: